 Crowdestor Review Summary

 Investing on Crowdestor makes sense if you are investing on various platforms and want to diversify your risk further.
-Personally, I would not put all my money in Crowdestor as there are a few red flags that should be improved first.
+Personally, I would not put all my money in Crowdestor as there is a lot of room for improvement.

 Especially the transparency of the information shared on Crowdestor’s website as well as the responsiveness of their support is certainly something that requires some attention.

 Whether Crowdestor is the right platform for you comes down to your preferences as well as your investment strategy.
-If you are willing to take a higher risk in exchange for higher interest, go for it.
+If you are willing to take a higher risk in exchange for higher interest, you can give it a try.

 If you sign up on Crowdestor and invest you will receive a 1% bonus from your portfolio size within the first 90 days.
 Get the Crowdestor Promo Code, it only takes two minutes.